cpressey/Ahead-of-Time-eval/README.md

 There is a third constraint:

-*   All names (apart from the formal parameters) used inside the definition of `f` are bound to constants.
+*   All names used inside the definition of `f`, apart from the formal arguments of `f`, are bound to constants.

-This third constraint is particularly relevant if `f` uses names that are defined in an outer scope, for example the formal variables of a function inside which `f` is defined.
+This third constraint is particularly relevant if `f` uses names that are defined in an outer scope, for example the formal arguments of the function inside which `f` is defined.

 Now, if `(f a1 a2 ... a2)` can be computed ahead of time, we do so, then replace it (either conceptually or concretely) with the